 Photo by James Emmerman

-Emily Nemens is a writer, illustrator, and editor.
+Emily Nemens is a writer, illustrator, editor, and educator.
 Her debut novel, The Cactus League, was published by Farrar, Straus & Giroux in February 2020 and released in paperback by Picador in 2021.

 From 2018 to 2021, Emily served as the editor of The Paris Review, the nation’s preeminent literary quarterly.
-During her tenure, the magazine saw record-high circulation, published two anthologies, produced the second season of its acclaimed podcast, and won the 2020 American Society of Magazine Editors’ Award for Fiction.
+During her tenure, the magazine won the 2020 American Society of Magazine Editors’ Award for Fiction, published two anthologies, and produced the second season of its acclaimed podcast.
 Previously, she coedited The Southern Review, a storied literary journal published at Louisiana State University.
 Stories published during her tenures at The Southern Review and The Paris Review were selected for the Pushcart Prize anthology, Best American Short Stories, the O. Henry Prize anthology, and PEN America Best Debut Fiction.
 In 2021 she joined the staff of Stranger’s Guide as the sports/senior editor.

-Nemens grew up in Seattle and received her bachelor’s degree from Brown University, where she studied art history and studio art.
+Emily grew up in Seattle and received her bachelor’s degree from Brown University, where she studied art history and studio art.
 She completed an MFA degree in fiction at Louisiana State University.
 As an illustrator, she’s collaborated with Harvey Pekar, published her work in The New Yorker, and her watercolor portraits of every woman in congress were featured across the web and on national TV.
 Her short stories have appeared in Blackbird (Tarumoto Prize winner), Esquire, n+1, The Iowa Review, Hobart, and The Gettysburg Review.
-She lives in New York and remains a Mariners fan.
+She lives in New Jersey and remains a Mariners fan.